melon-than-grapes/upmem_llm_framework/README.md

 Profiler
 --------

 The profiler records the start time and end time of a computation layer or function.
 Currently, the profiler doesn't track the real power consumption of the CPU.

 The profiler identifies a layer or function by 4 parameters:

-1. Layer type (e.g. `Linear` module) or function (e.g. `softmax`),
+1. Layer type (f.e. `Linear` module) or function (f.e. `softmax`),
-2. Context when the layer or function is called, meaning the variable name assigned to the layer or function (e.g. `q_proj = torch.nn.Linear(...)` has a context of `q_proj`),
+2. Context when the layer or function is called, meaning the variable name assigned to the layer or function (f.e. `q_proj = torch.nn.Linear(...)` has a context of `q_proj`),
 3. the input dimensions of the layer or function,
-4. specifically for layer, a unique id assigned at layer initialization.
+4. specifically for layer, a unique ID assigned at layer initialization.

 ### Profiler output

 By default, the profiler reports a summary with execution time, energy (when simulating), and power consumption (when simulating) at the end of its execution.

 When simulating, this summary breaks down into the summarization (encoding) phase and the generation (decoding) phase.

 You can enable the following flags to show more information:

 * `--report-layers`: reports the created layers in the neural network with its associated parameters
 * `--report-functions`: reports the called functions during the forward pass of the neural network with its associated parameters
 * `--print-log`: prints a time-ordered detailed log of each layer and function executed during the forward pass of the neural network

 Simulation
 ----------

 To run a simulation, library users need to provide a dictionary mapping layers with a device or hardware accelerator.

 This dictionary contains `name_of_layer:device,options` key-value pairs.
 The name of the layer corresponds to the context concept introduced before.
 The device corresponds to one of the accelerators defined in `sim_architectures.yaml`.

 Currently supported options:

 * 't' or transfer point: the input of a layer with this option comes from the CPU, which means that the last device sent its results back to the CPU and the CPU is sending them back as input to the layer's device.
 * 'm' or MoE transfer point: the input of a layer with this option comes from the CPU but only once since the input is shared across different MoEs.

 For instance, for a neural network composed of 2 Linear layers that execute sequentially in different chips:

 ```python
 layer_mapping = {